antibill51/HASmartThermostat/README.md

 for all preset modes, if a preset mode is not enabled through YAML, it will be enabled.
 You can use any preset temp parameter available in smart thermostat settings.\
-Please note the value will then be saved in the entity's state in database and restored after restarting Home Assistant, ignoring values in YAML.\
+Please note the value will then be saved in the entity's state in database and restored after restarting Home Assistant, ignoring values in YAML.
+Use the disable options to remove active presets.
 Example:
 ```
 service: smart_thermostat.set_preset_temp
 data:
   away_temp: 14.6
   boost_temp: 22.5
+  home_temp_disable: true
 target:
   entity_id: climate.smart_thermostat_example
 ```

 **Clear the integral part:** `smart_thermostat.clear_integral`\
 Use this service to reset the integral part of the PID controller to 0.
 Useful when tuning the PID gains to quickly test the behavior without waiting the integral to stabilize by itself.

 ## Parameters:
 * **name** (Optional): Name of the thermostat.
 * **unique_id** (Optional): unique entity_id for the smart thermostat.
-* **heater** (Required): entity_id for heater switch, must be a toggle device.
-Becomes air
+* **heater** (Required): entity_id for heater control, should be a toggle device or a valve accepting direct input between 0% and 100%.
+If a valve is used, pwm parameter should be set to 0.
-* conditioning switch when ac_mode is set to True.
+Becomes air conditioning switch when ac_mode is set to true.
 * **invert_heater** (Optional): if set to true, inverts the polarity of heater switch (switch is on while idle and off while active).
 Must be a boolean (defaults to false).
 * **target_sensor** (Required): entity_id for a temperature sensor, target_sensor.state must be